Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Proposed Method

 \subsection{Proposed Solution}

 The proposed solution to the regression problems defined earlier involves using the SCDT-NLS method \cite{rubaiyat2022end} described in section \ref{sec:scdt-nls}.
-The signal class model defined in equation (\ref{eq:gen_mod1}) typically results in nonconvex signal classes, making the classification problems challenging to solve.
+The signal class model defined in Eq.~(\ref{eq:gen_mod1}) typically results in nonconvex signal classes, making the classification problems challenging to solve.
 However, as explained in section \ref{sec:SCDT}, we can simplify the geometry of the signal classes under certain assumptions by using the SCDT.
 Hence, the proposed solution begins with applying the SCDT on the sensor measurements.
-The signal class model in SCDT domain is then given by,
+The signal class model in SCDT domain is:

 where $g^{-1}_j\circ\widehat{\varphi}^{(c)}_{m}$ refers to the SCDT of the signal $\dot{g}_j\varphi^{(c)}_{m}\circ g_j$.
 In many wave propagation phenomena, such as those described by the wave equation, convection-diffusion equation, etc., the set $\left(\mathcal{G}^{(c)}_{m}\right)^{-1}$ can be shown (or approximated) to be convex.
 As a result, by utilizing the convexity property of the SCDT outlined in section \ref{sec:SCDT}, we can demonstrate that the set $\widehat{\mathbb{S}}_{{\varphi^{(c)}_{m},\mathcal{G}^{(c)}_{m}}}$ defined in equation (\ref{eq:gen_mod1_scdt}) forms a convex set.
 Moreover, since the SCDT is a one-to-one mapping, if $\mathbb{S}_{\varphi_m^{(c)},\mathcal{G}_m^{(c)}} \cap \mathbb{S}_{\varphi_w^{(p)},\mathcal{G}_w^{(p)}}=\varnothing$ for $c\neq p$, then $\widehat{\mathbb{S}}_{\varphi_m^{(c)},\mathcal{G}_m^{(c)}} \cap \widehat{\mathbb{S}}_{\varphi_w^{(p)},\mathcal{G}_w^{(p)}}=\varnothing$.